RafalWilinski/servicefull/content/blog/serverless-at-reinvent-2019/index.md

 Nevertheless, it's nice to see one of the critical problems of the serverless to be _kind of addressed_.
 [Provisioned Concurrency for Lambda functions on AWS Blog](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/).

-_As re:Invent is not over yet, this article is subject to change, stay tuned for updates..._

 <hr />